Congenital adrenal hyperplasia: Clinical evaluation

-Female infants with classic CAH have ambiguous genitalia due to exposure to high concentrations of androgens in utero.
+Female infants with classical CAH have ambiguous genitalia due to exposure to high concentrations of androgens in utero.
 CAH due to 21-hydroxylase deficiency is the most common cause of ambiguous genitalia in genotypically normal female infants (46XX).
 Less severely affected females may present with early pubarche.
 Young women may present with symptoms of polycystic ovarian syndrome (oligomenorrhea, polycystic ovaries, hirsutism).

-Males with classic CAH generally have no signs of CAH at birth.
+Males with classical CAH generally have no signs of CAH at birth.
 Some may present with hyperpigmentation, due to co-secretion with melanocyte-stimulating hormone, and possible penile enlargement.
 Age of diagnosis of males with CAH varies and depends on the severity of aldosterone deficiency.
 Boys with salt-wasting disease present early with symptoms of hyponatremia and hypovolemia.
 Boys with non-salt-wasting disease present later with signs of virilization.

 In rarer forms of CAH, males are undermasculinized and females generally have no signs or symptoms at birth.

+CAH can be diagnosed through evaluation of the ACTH stimulation test.

 Laboratory studies

-Genetic analysis can be helpful to confirm a diagnosis of CAH, but it is not necessary if classic clinical and laboratory findings are present.

-In classic 21-hydroxylase deficiency, laboratory studies will show:
+In classical 21-hydroxylase deficiency, laboratory studies will show: